NHS Northumberland Talking Matters

-Talking Matters Northumberland is an Improving Access to Psychological Therapies (IAPT) Service which runs as a partnership between Sunderland Counselling Service, Mental Health Matters and Efficacy.
+NHS Northumberland Talking Matters is an Improving Access to Psychological Therapies (IAPT) Service which runs as a partnership between Sunderland Counselling Service, Mental Health Matters and Efficacy.

 What Do We Offer?

-We are proud to offer the following types of talking therapies at Talking Matters Northumberland:
+We are proud to offer the following types of talking therapies at NHS Northumberland Talking Matters:

 Guided Self Help

-Guided Self Help is a Low Intensity Intervention provided by Psychological Wellbeing Practitioners (PWPs) who are trained in delivering Cognitive Behaviour Therapy (CBT).
-This approach helps you understand how your thoughts, behaviours and feelings link together and how they can sometimes maintain problems we are having.
+Guided Self Help is a Low Intensity Intervention provided by Psychological Wellbeing Practitioners (PWPs) who are trained in delivering Cognitive Behavior Therapy (CBT).
+This approach helps you understand how your thoughts, behaviors and feelings link together and how they can sometimes maintain problems we are having.

 This usually involves 5 sessions with a PWP, usually lasting around 30 minutes per session.
 Sessions tend to take place weekly or fortnightly and can be delivered face to face or on the telephone.